 e-Tools for Learning

 This site provides links to useful Web 2.0 tools that can easily be integrated into instruction.
-New online e-tools seem to be added daily and this site is by no means a complete index.
+New online e-tools seem to be added daily and this site is by no means a complete index, a Google search for online applications to do __________ (fill in the blank will yield suggestions that may help you).
 If you are aware of e-tools that should be part of this curated site, please send your ideas for inclusion to Debra Spielmaker, the team leader for the National Center for Agricultural Literacy at Utah State University.